patrickmaynard/symfony-5-docker/README.md

 ### TODOs

+* Add the DNS info in docker-compose.yml from your metro rankings project.
+(This will allow composer to run correctly.)
 * Install phpunit and other test tools using instructions from here: https://symfony.com/doc/current/testing.html
 * Create a simple automated smoke test
 * Update the Symfony and PHP versions to 5.4 and 7.4, respectively